SiddhantJ007/lexai-multilingual-workflow/README.md

 - Replace prompt-based JSON parsing with stricter schema-based responses where appropriate
 - Add a proper local development config for frontend API base URLs
 - Add a small seed dataset or screenshots for portfolio presentation without requiring API keys

+## Running Notes

+The frontend is designed to run against the local FastAPI backend.
+The public repo does not include production deployment settings, API keys, or the original hosted environment.
+To test live AI calls, create a local `.env` file from `.env.example`, add valid API keys, start the backend with Uvicorn, and then serve the frontend locally.

+Without API keys, the frontend and backend code can still be reviewed to understand the workflow structure, request flow, prompt/regeneration logic, OCR path, feedback handling, and CSV export behavior.